-Before you even decide what you’re going to purchase, “determine your total amount available for the holiday season,” said Daniela Mounger, VP, Welcome Tech.
+Before you even decide what you’re going to purchase, “determine your total amount available for the holiday season,” said Daniela Mounger, a former VP with Welcome Tech.
 “Make sure you leave some money allocated to emergencies.
 There are many programs and mobile apps that can help you learn and maintain a budget.”

 Once you have that cap, he added, “It is not recommended that you spend beyond your available resources.
 Getting loans or buying gifts on credit will end up costing you more money and it will take you longer to pay off the gifts.
 Don’t buy to impress others, be frugal (even though others might interpret it as being selfish).”